Petra-Rall/First_Game/README.md

-Your write-up is already very good!
-Here's a slightly refined and more polished version of your project description for clarity, grammar, and consistency:

----

 ## 🏰 Platformer Game using Godot Engine

 This was my **first attempt at making a game** using the [Godot Game Engine](https://godotengine.org/).